juanlatorre/awesome-stars/README.md

 - [kepano/obsidian-minimal](https://github.com/kepano/obsidian-minimal) - A distraction-free and highly customizable theme for Obsidian
 - [black7375/Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix) - 🦊 I respect proton UI and aim to improve it.
 - [JeremyMeissner/slidev-theme-apple-basic](https://github.com/JeremyMeissner/slidev-theme-apple-basic) - An Apple like theme for Slidev
+- [sveltejs/site-kit](https://github.com/sveltejs/site-kit) - This repo is no longer maintained or used for new sites.
+See https://github.com/sveltejs/sites
 - [csstools/postcss-nesting](https://github.com/csstools/postcss-nesting) - Nest style rules inside each other
 - [jlongster/blog](https://github.com/jlongster/blog) - All the sources for my (not powered by React anymore) blog
 - [cssanimation/css-animation-101](https://github.com/cssanimation/css-animation-101) - Learn how to bring animation to your web projects